When it comes to protecting your home from water damage, professionals do it best. However, a little bit of home maintenance can go a long way.

 Some of these symptoms overlap with those of foundation or structural damage, making it hard to diagnose the real source of damage.
 Because of this, you should take notes and share all the signs of damage you find with a professional.
 This way, contractors will know where to start when they conduct their inspection.

 Finally, you should take a close look at the concrete slabs you have around your home.
 Although it’s more difficult to damage concrete, persistent hydrostatic pressure or soil settlement can cause your concrete slabs to start sinking.

 Sinkage is one of the biggest problems you may face when dealing with concrete slabs around your property.
 You’ll want to keep an eye out for cracks, unevenness, settlement, or slippage by assessing the health of your:

 - Pool deck

-When you actively keep an eye on the concrete slabs around your property, you prevent accidents and problems with your foundation that may worsen down the line.
+Actively keeping an eye on any concrete slabs you have on your property can help you prevent accidents and foundation problems that may worsen over time.

-If you notice any of the aforementioned symptoms around your home, don’t wait to act.
+If you notice any of these warning signs around your home, don’t wait to act.
 Reach out to a professional foundation and basement repair contractor.
-The teams working in St. Louis and Kansas City can conduct an inspection of their own while also providing you with a free quote on any repair services or installations your home may need.
+The teams working in St. Louis and Kansas City can conduct their inspection while also providing you with a free quote on any repair services or installations your home may need.